whoward/docs/markdown/tutorials/java.md

 ```bash
 mvn test
 ```
-This launches Maven and will download the dependencies, compiles the source code and run the tests.
-After a few moments you should see that JUnit/TestNG has started.
+This launches Maven and download the dependencies, compiles the source code, and runs the tests.
+After a few moments, you should see that JUnit/TestNG has started.
 You might not see any output instantaneously, but eventually you will see the following output:
 ```
 ------------------------------------------------------